-Light is an essential ingredient for all life on earth.
+Light is essential for all life on earth.
 It’s fundamental to human health, and light is a key component of a balanced lifestyle, just like diet, exercise, and sleep.
 But light is often overlooked as a major contributor to health and well-being.
 And most people don’t get nearly enough sunlight: the average American spends over 90% of their time indoors, surrounded by bright artificial light.

 What is light?

 Light is electromagnetic radiation, in the form of a wave.
 You can think of light as energy that travels through the air with a specific frequency, or wavelength.
 The shorter the wavelength, the more energy the wave contains; the longer the wavelength, the deeper the wave can penetrate into human tissue.
 Wavelengths of light are measured in nanometers (nm).
 A nanometer is one billionth of a meter, or 0.000000001 meter.

 The electromagnetic spectrum includes numerous wavelengths of light with different frequencies and colors.